contentful-labs/contentful-fix-asset-cross-refs/README.md

 You may wish to ensure the behavior of the tool looks sane before running it over all of your data.
 You may do that by running with `--dry-run`.
-No data will be modified on the server.
-For a better look at every operation, you may increase the verbosity by running with `-v`.
+No data will be modified on the server, but the program will output the steps it would perform.

+For a detailed list of every operation, you may increase the verbosity by running with `-v` or `-vv`.

-#### --force-publish
+#### --force-republish

 **Be careful with this flag.**

-This tool will automatically republish assets after modifying them if and only if that asset has had no other changes.
-Otherwise, the tool will only update the draft version of the asset and leave all changes unpublished.
-If you'd like to force-republish all assets regardless if other changes are pending, you can use the `--force-republish` flag.
+This tool will automatically republish assets after modifying them *if and only if* that asset has no other pending changes than fixing the asset cross-references.
+Otherwise, those assets are fixed, but left in a draft state.

+If you'd like to force-republish all assets regardless of whether other changes are pending, you can use the `--force-republish` flag. **This might publish unintended changes, so be careful.**

 Assets that have never been published will never be published by this tool.